lekiet1214/lab4/readme.md

 ## Requirements
 > [!NOTE]
-> This project was built on ubuntu 22.04
+> This project was built on Ubuntu server 22.04

 - Python 3.8+
 - Apache Kafka
 - Apache Spark 3.5.x with Scala 2.12